-Boys' Dress Pants: Boys' dress pants must be khaki colored, with belt loops.
-Acceptable fabrics for the dress pants are cotton, polyester or poly-blend.
+Boys' Dress Pants: Student's dress pants must be khaki colored, with belt loops.
+Acceptable fabrics for the dress pants are cotton, polyester, or poly-blend.
 A solid-colored black or dark brown dress belt must be worn with the dress pants.
 Dress belts with a simple clasp or open buckle designs are acceptable.
 Pants must reach to the shoe but may not drag on the ground.
 (No khaki jeans or dungarees.
 No utility loops or patch pockets, extra zippers, Velcro, or extra seams.)
-Neither oversized, baggy pants nor tight ("skinny") pants will be permitted.
+Neither oversized, baggy pants nor tight ("skinny")

+pants will be permitted.
 Pants should be worn at the waist (and no boxers or undergarments may be visible - including at sports practices and games).

 Boys' Shorts: Khaki walking shorts are a uniform option for males throughout the school year.
-Acceptable fabrics for the shorts are cotton, polyester or poly-blend.
+Acceptable fabrics for the shorts are cotton, polyester, or poly-blend.
 No utility loops or patch pockets, extra zippers, Velcro, or extra seams.
 Shorts must be worn with a solid-colored black or dark brown dress belt.
 Dress belts with a simple clasp or open buckle designs are acceptable.
 Shorts should extend to just above the knee.
+Middle School students may wear shorts year-round.

-Boys' Footwear: Boys (high school and middle school) may wear all black athletic shoes or black leather or simulated leather dress shoes in lace-up or loafer style (see examples in the Footwear document on our website).
+Boys' Footwear/Socks: Students may wear all black athletic shoes or black leather or simulated leather dress shoes in lace-up or loafer style.
 As a reminder, dress shoes require periodic hand cleaning and polishing/conditioning.
 Plastic shoes are not uniform attire.
 Socks must be all black in color, extend at least two inches above the ankle at crew length and be free of visible brand logos, patterns or decorations.
-Students with medical foot problems requiring special footwear should consult the "Medically-Necessary Footwear" document in the appendix.
+Students with medical foot problems requiring special footwear should consult the "Medically-Necessary Footwear" document.

 Boys' Hair: Hair should be neatly combed or styled.
 Hair must be above the top of the shirt collar.
 Hair should be styled so that it does not fall below the eyebrows or past the midpoint of the ear.
-Hair must be natural looking and conservative in its color and cut (no bleaching or unnatural streaking/highlighting, no artificial jet-black coloring, and no unnatural colors.
+Hair must be natural looking and conservative in its color and cut (no unnatural streaking/highlighting, no artificial jetblack coloring, and no unnatural colors).
+Hair may not change color during the school year.
 Accommodations for religious reasons are permitted.

 Boys' Jewelry: All jewelry must be tasteful and worn in a non-distracting manner.
 Boys are permitted to wear one watch, one finger ring and one necklace.
-Only simple, fine-gauged, 16 to 20 inch, silver or gold chain necklaces are permitted.
+Only simple, fine-gauged, 16 to 20-inch, silver or gold chain necklaces are permitted.
 Necklaces must be worn inside the shirt.
 One charity/motivational bracelet may be worn to support an appropriate cause provided it does not make inappropriate allusions.